VirtusLab/graphbuddy/README.md

 # Installing and configuring the extension

-Graph Buddy extension consist of two parts:
+Depenging on IDE you use, Graph Buddy requries from you either plugin or plugin with serwer:

+1. IntelliJ
-1. Java server - handling all the data
+- Java server - handling all the data
+- IDE plugin - extension downloadable from IntelliJ store

+2. VSCode
-2. IDE plugin - extension downloadable from VSCode & IntelliJ store
+- IDE plugin - standalone, plug-and-play extension downloadable from VSCode store

 To make it work, you need to go through three installation steps:

 1. Configure your project
-2. Download and set up the server
+2. Download and set up the server (optional for IntelliJ)
 3. Install the plugin in your IDE

 ## Your project configuration